Economists to have a close eye on April inflation report as BoC rate decision nears

 BMO chief economist Douglas Porter says he expects the annual inflation rate slowed to 2.8 per cent in April, down a tick from 2.9 per cent in March.
 He also anticipates core measures of inflation, which strip out volatile prices, inched lower as well.

-But Porter said the central bank may need to see an even lower inflation print to be convinced to cut interest rates next month.
+But Porter said the central bank may need to see an even lower inflation point to be convinced to cut interest rates next month.

 “I think it will probably take something even a little bit milder than what we’re calling for to convince (the BoC) to cut in June,” Porter said in an interview.